diffblue/cbmc/doc/architectural/compilation-and-development.md

 \subsubsection compilation-and-development-subsubsection-running-regression-tests-directly-with-test-pl Running regression tests directly with `test.pl`

 It can be useful to run a single test folder in isolation.
-This can be done by running `test.pl` directly.
+This can be done by running `regression/test.pl` directly.
 The way that `test.pl` is run varies between the different modules, and can be ascertained by looking at the `test` target in the makefile.
 The simple case is when there isn't a file called `chain.sh`.
 Then you can directly run `test.pl` on a single test folder with the